 Simple lips drawing

-I know drawing the human body and its parts is intimidating for beginners, but just keep an open mind here and keep going with simplicity.
+I know drawing the human face and the body is intimidating for beginners, but just keep an open mind here and keep going with simplicity.

 Here’s how I would draw simple lips.